 33 % higher revenue as a result of laser deployment

-Lake Oswego, Oregon, USA, October 24, 2017 – A new automated laser provides successful bird deterrent results after a few months of use at a blueberry farm in Oregon, USA.
+Lake Oswego, Oregon, USA – A new automated laser keep birds away from blueberries effectively at Meduri farm in Oregon, USA.
 Since adopting the laser as a bird deterrent solution, the blueberry farm each year saves around 100,000 USD and increases revenue by 33 %.

 Justin Meduri, Farm Operations Manager of Meduri Farms, Jefferson, Oregon has a 168 acres (68.1 ha) blueberry farm that suffered from crop damage inflicted by birds.
 The annual cost of bird damage at Meduri Farms was quantified at approximately 25 % of the overall potential crop volume, or approximately 100,000 USD.